turingschool/curriculum-site/module1/lessons/js-party.md

 //This for loop iterates 10 times because of the condition `i < 10` and simply logs the value of `i` each loop.
 ```

-When used to iterate over an array, a for loop lets us use the `i` variable to access each element in an array, one at a time, and perform some action on or with that element.
+When used to iterate over an array, a for loop lets us use the `i` variable in bracket notation to access each element in an array, one at a time, and perform some action on or with that element.

 Here's an example of a for loop used with an array in JavaScript:
 ```js